What is Network Interface Card? Types, Function & More

 After one has studied or understood the purpose, function, and have known almost everything about the network interface card.

 Then, one should always keep in mind that many desktop computers use a wired connection.
-The NIC along with many laptop computers are integrated.

-Therefore, it even comes with an integrated NIC which is wireless.
 Therefore, one should always be well versed with the understanding and type of the network interface card one is purchasing.
 It is done to avoid problems in the future.

 About Puja Chatterjee